itsPG/os_hw3/README.md

 * Executes programs with arguments.
 For example: `ls -l -a`
 * Pipes data from one command to another command.
 For example : `ls -l -a | grep .txt | grep rwx` (There would be at most three command. i.e. `A | B | C`)
 * Redirects all messages from stderr to a FIFO.
 For example: if you type `ls | grep`, there would be an error message like " Try `grep --help' for more information.".
 You need to redirect this message to FIFO.
 (So we can check this message by another program.)
+* Clipboard: cut commands' output to shared memory from a pipe by command '^', and paste the content of clipboard to pipe by command '>'.
+For example: User A may use `ls | ^` to send the result of `ls` to a shared clipboard.
+Then User B may use `>` to show the content of clipboard or use '> | grep c' to receive the content of clipboard and send it to `grep c` command.

 Your shell should run programs by [exec family function](http://pubs.opengroup.org/onlinepubs/009604499/functions/exec.html).